Structural stability of meandering-hyperbolic group actions: Other examples

 \subsection{S-hyperbolic actions of hyperbolic groups}

 In addition to the toy examples in Section~\ref{sec:toy} we now give more interesting examples of S-hyperbolic actions of hyperbolic groups.
-As we proceed, the associated coding maps $\pi:\La\to\pa\Ga$ will be increasingly more complicated.
+As we proceed, the associated postal maps $\pi:\La\to\pa\Ga$ will be increasingly more complicated.

 Recall that a discrete subgroup $\Ga<\Isom(\H^n)$ is \emph{convex-cocompact} if its limit set $\La=\La_\Ga\subset S^{n-1}=\pa\H^n$ is not a singleton and $\Ga$ acts cocompactly on the closed convex hull of $\La$ in $\H^n$.
 We refer to \cite{Bowditch-gf} for details on convex-cocompact and, more generally, geometrically finite isometry groups of hyperbolic spaces.